laallein/origamIM/README.md

 This repository contains the dataset introduced in the following paper:

 Allein, Liesbeth, and Marie-Francine Moens.
-"OrigamIM: An Ambiguous Dataset of Sentence Interpretations, Implicit Moral Judgments and Reader Impressions."  _Proceedings of the 3rd Workshop on Perspectivist Approaches to NLP @LREC-COLING 2024_ (2024)
+"OrigamIM: An Ambiguous Dataset of Sentence Interpretations, Implicit Moral Judgments and Reader Impressions."  _Proceedings of the 3rd Workshop on Perspectivist Approaches to NLP @LREC-COLING 2024_ (2024).

 Please cite this paper when using the origamIM dataset.

+For interpretation modeling frameworks and a demonstration of the importance of the interpretation modeling task for content moderation, we refer to:

+Allein, Liesbeth, Maria Mihaela Truşcǎ, and Marie-Francine Moens.
+"Interpretation modeling: Social grounding of sentences by reasoning over their implicit moral judgments." _arXiv preprint arXiv:2312.03726_ (2023).

 ## Data